software-mansion/protostar/website/docs/cairo-1/07-interacting-with-starknet/01-invoke.md

 :::note
 If you need to print machine-readable output in JSON format, you should use `--json` flag.

-This may come in handy for writing scripts that include protostar commands.
+This may come in handy for writing scripts that include Protostar commands.

 For more information, go to [this page](./08-scripting.md)
 :::